emipa606/OperableRoof/README.md

 - Added roof-size indicator when selected
 - Added option to change the roof-size per roof-pillar
 - Added option to automatically close and open roofs based on time of day
+- Added option to automatically close and open roofs based on temperature

 ![Image](https://i.imgur.com/pufA0kM.png)